David Ervine

-David Ervine (21 July 1953 – 8 January 2007) was a Northern Irish Ulster Loyalist politician who served as leader of the Progressive Unionist Party (PUP) from 2002 to 2007, and was also a Member of the Northern Ireland Assembly (MLA) for Belfast East from 1998 to 2007.
-During his youth Ervine was a member of the Ulster Volunteer Force (UVF) and was imprisoned for possessing bomb-making equipment.
-Whilst in jail he became convinced of the benefits of a more political approach for Ulster loyalism and became involved with the PUP.
+David Ervine (21 July 1953 – 8 January 2007) was a Northern Irish Ulster Loyalist and politician who served as leader of the Progressive Unionist Party (PUP) from 2002 to 2007 and was also a Member of the Northern Ireland Assembly (MLA) for Belfast East from 1998 to 2007.
+During his youth Ervine was a member of the Ulster Volunteer Force (UVF) and was imprisoned for possessing bomb-making equipment, and planting a bomb on the Lisburn Road.
+Whilst in jail he became convinced of the benefits of a more political approach for loyalism and became involved with the PUP.
 As a leading PUP figure, Ervine helped to deliver the loyalist ceasefire of 1994.

-Biography
+Early life

-David Ervine was the youngest of five children born to Walter and Elizabeth Ervine, and raised in a Protestant working-class area of east Belfast between the Albertbridge and Newtownards roads.
+David Ervine was the youngest of five children born to Walter and Elizabeth Ervine.
+He was raised in a Protestant working-class area of east Belfast between the Albertbridge and Newtownards roads.
 His household was not loyalist at all: his father Walter described himself as a socialist, had no time for Ian Paisley and didn't attend church.
 When Ervine joined the Orange Order aged 18, he said he was the first member of his family to ever be a member.
-His membership however didn't last long.
-Like many in his situation, he grew up closely identifying with his community and absorbed the Ulster Unionism ideals and opinions that go along with this identity.
-He left Orangefield High School (Orangefield Boys Secondary School) at 14, and at the age of 19 Ervine joined the Ulster Volunteer Force (UVF), believing this to be the only way to ensure the defence of the Protestant community after the events of Bloody Friday.
-A neighbour of Ervine's who was a member of the Ulster Defence Association (UDA), William Irvine, had died in one of the bomb blasts on Bloody Friday.
+His membership, however, did not last long.
+Like many in his situation, he grew up closely identifying with his community and absorbed its unionist ideals and opinions.
+Ervine left Orangefield High School (Orangefield Boys Secondary School) at 14 and, aged 19, joined the UVF, believing this step to be the only way to ensure the defence of the Protestant community after the events of Bloody Friday.
+A neighbour of Ervine's, William Irvine, who was a member of the Ulster Defence Association (UDA), had died in one of the bomb blasts on that day.

-Before joining the UVF Ervine had attempted to join the Royal Ulster Constabulary (RUC), but due to a misdemeanour in his childhood involving a stolen bicycle, he was refused entry.
+Before joining the UVF Ervine had attempted to join the Royal Ulster Constabulary (RUC), but due to a misdemeanour in his childhood involving a stolen bicycle he was refused entry.

 Arrest and imprisonment

 Ervine was arrested in November 1974, while an active member of the UVF.
 He was driving a stolen car containing five pounds of commercial explosives, a detonator and fuse wire.
-After 7 months on remand in Crumlin Road Gaol he was found guilty of possession of explosives with intent to endanger life.
+After seven months on remand in Crumlin Road Gaol, he was found guilty of possession of explosives with intent to endanger life.
 He was sentenced to 11 years and imprisoned in The Maze.

-While in prison, Ervine came under the influence of Gusty Spence who made him question what his struggle was about.
+While in prison, Ervine came under the influence of Gusty Spence who made him question what the loyalist struggle was about.
 Spence's influence unquestionably changed Ervine's direction: after much study and self-analysis, Ervine emerged with the view that change through politics was the only option.
 He also became friends with Billy Hutchinson while in prison.